EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-09.md

 - [ ] Cache recommendation results in Redis with idempotency keys to prevent duplicate work.
 - [ ] Emit Logfire spans/counters that prove when refresh jobs run and succeed (screenshot or log excerpt stored in `docs/EX3-notes.md`).

-**If any box stays unchecked, book an async lab session before Session 10.**
+**If any box stays unchecked, book an async lab session soon after this one.**

 ## AI Prompt Seeds
 - “Write an async refresher that batches POST requests with bounded concurrency and retries using tenacity.”